 As mentioned earlier, not every baby formula may work.
 Some babies have sensitive systems, as they are developing and unable to digest everything well.
 For example, some babies may need lactose-sensitive options that hydrolyze (break down) the lactose protein into smaller fragments and make it easier to digest.
 This might help decrease your baby’s issues with spit-up, acid reflux, constipation, and gas.
 In some cases, goat’s milk formula may be a better option due to the different lactose protein composition and easier digestion.

 If you choose American formula, there is one stage for an infant (0-12 months) and one stage for a toddler (one year and up).
 In contrast, European formulas have two different stages during infancy and different options for toddlers as well.
 Stage one in EU formulas is for babies 0-6 months old.
 Stage two is for 6 months to 10/12 months (depending on the brand).
-Lastly, stage 3 or stage 4 formulas are toddlers ranges from 10 months to/one-year plus.
+Lastly, stage 3 or stage 4 formulas are for toddlers ranging from 10 months to/one-year plus.

 There is a reason so many different brands and varieties exist for baby formula, so don’t get too frustrated if your first choice doesn’t work for your baby.
 Give it a week, monitor your baby’s reactions to the formula, and consult your pediatrician for better options if they are having issues.